15 Strangest Things Mechanics Have Found in Cars

 Saturday Night Special

 Martin Monier, a mechanical engineer in Memphis, Tennessee got a little more than he bargained for when he bought a 1977 Chevy Monza Spyder.
 He took it for a spin and was surprised at how well it ran until some hard braking resulted in a bump on the back of his left heel.
 He didn’t see anything, but when he downshifted he saw a piece of wood was now lodged under the clutch pedal on the floor.
 Upon closer inspection, he saw more than a piece of wood.
 “The piece of wood was attached to a .25 caliber Raven Saturday Night Special, fully loaded but the magazine was rusted shut.”
 He took it the gun to the closest police station, informed them of the loaded status, and left them to dispose of it.
-These are 12 of the craziest things ever found during home inspections.

 Former BMW mechanic, James Wilson, of Honolulu will never forget the late-model sedan that wouldn’t start.
 He performed some standard checks with no results so he and a few co-workers pushed it into the shop and lifted the sedan to get a closer look.
 The starter appeared to have a few extra wires attached that weren’t from the factory.
 Wilson followed the wires to see where they led.
 He certainly didn’t expect to see them leading to a detonator and three sticks of dynamite!
 The bomb squad evacuated the area and the FBI confiscated the car.
 Wilson is very grateful this “add-on accessory” didn’t function correctly!
 Next, read on for 14 shocking discoveries plumbers have found in pipes.